James Newbury: Politics

 Newbury was a backer of Michael Kroger to be the president of the Liberal Party in Victoria.
 He also was a close ally of Marcus Bastiaan, who claimed to control a large portion of the administrative committee.
 This group generally aimed to install conservative politicians, or have moderates toe a more conservative line.
 Newbury is considered a moderate who has "sought to return the party to its centre."

 Newbury won preselection for the district of Brighton in 2016, receiving support from prominent outgoing MP Louise Asher who described Newbury as "one of the most outstanding individuals with whom I have had the pleasure to work" in a reference letter.

 This was the cause of some disappointment in the Liberal ranks, as it would lead to a reduction in their female representation.
 Newbury's victory came with allegations of branch stacking.

-Newbury won the seat in an electoral landslide for the Labor Party but suffered an 8.7% swing against him, and was in danger of losing the previously safe Liberal seat to a relatively unheard of 19 year old who had only joined the Labor party two months prior and whose entire electoral campaign budget was $1750.
+In the 2018 election, Newbury retained his seat for the Liberal Party.
+However, he experienced a swing of 8.7% against him, significantly reducing his previously safe majority.
+His primary challenger was a 19-year-old Labor Party candidate who had joined the party two months before the election and ran a campaign with a budget of $1,750.